Peace Lily Drooping? These 8 Mistakes Are Probably Why

 Peace lily plants need a well-draining soil mix that provides plenty of airflow around the roots.
 This soil still needs to retain enough moisture to help the plant grow.
 If the soil is too dense or drains too quickly, it can cause problems such as drooping leaves.

 If the leaves of your peace lily are drooping or wilting, examine the feel of the soil.
 If it feels waterlogged, then the soil doesn’t have sufficient drainage.
-Try to mix in materials like sand or perlite to increase drainage.
+To increase drainage, try mixing in materials like sand or perlite.

 If you have dry soil and drooping leaves, your peace lily probably isn’t getting enough water.
 This means that the soil is draining too quickly.
 Incorporate some more potting mix or houseplant compost to help the soil retain more water.